spiros/nkua-health-data-science/docs/tutorial.md

     * Count and delete any rows where the `CODE` or `DESCRIPTION` values are missing.

 * Merge the `conditions` table with the SNOMED dictionary.
     * Consider the type of merge that you would perform.
-The import thing here is to retain all information of patients and their hospitalizations and not delete any data.
+The important thing here is to retain all information of patients and their hospitalizations and not delete any data.
     * You should add the `indicator=True` parameter to the merge command and examine it's output.
         * Display any invalid SNOMED codes and the number of patients and hospitalizations that these codes affect.
 Any codes that are invalid would not have an entry in the dictionary and the `DESCRIPTION` column would be empty.
     * Save the merged dataframe as a new Pandas object and display the total number of rows and columns.